 Mooo?
 More like MOOOO!

 Red Cow is rapidly expanding its pasture.
-Wildly successful on 50th and France, another cow’s been spotted on Cathedral Hill with plans to let another graze up Northeast way.
+Wildly successful on 50th and France, another cow’s been spotted on Cathedral Hill with plans to let another graze up in Minneapolis.
 But does quantity cut into quality?

 It certainly doesn’t seem that way.

 Cow’s menu-makers aren’t afraid of a little on-patty innovation, offering such concoctions as a bison patty with figs and goat cheese, a lamb slab with mint jelly, and the Minnesota-mandatory something with peanut butter.
 It’s a menu I suggest you read over twice before placing — we’ve swung and missed here before, but we dug in the right spots last week and struck gold.